akuklev/HOCC/finitism.md

-H. Friedman founded the [Reverse Mathematics](https://en.wikipedia.org/wiki/Reverse_mathematics) programm, that resorts to the second best option: one seeks to work in the weakest possible system that allows to express and prove the quintessential theorems of a particular branch of mathematics, and to gauge the strength of particular theorems and theories on a linear scale.
+H. Friedman founded the [Reverse Mathematics](https://en.wikipedia.org/wiki/Reverse_mathematics) programm, that resorts to the second best option: one seeks to work in the weakest possible system that allows to express and prove the quintessential theorems of a particular branch of mathematics, and to gauge the modelling capacity of particular theorems and theories on a linear scale.

 While some of the modern mathematics requires an extension of the standard ZFC (mostly TG), the so called ordinary mathematics, which certainly includes all mathematics pursued until the WW2, except